aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-interfaces-settings.md

                   # Flow tracker name as defined in flow_tracking_settings.
                   name: <str>

+                # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
+                # An arbitrary value for the new CloudVision `Link-Type` interface-level user tag to be associated with an interface.
+                campus_link_type: <str>

                 # Custom structured config added under ethernet_interfaces.[name=<interface>] for eos_cli_config_gen.
                 structured_config: <dict>